SFDO-Tooling/Snowfakery/docs/index.md

 You can combine event schedules using a parameter called `include`.

-Includes can either simple dates or other schedules:
+Includes can be either simple dates or other schedules:

 ```yaml
 # examples/schedule/inclusions.recipe.yml